Artificial Intelligence

 The Broad Impact of AI in Gene Therapy Development and Biomanufacturing

 Combining the power of computational methods to identify actionable insights in biological data is powerful, leading to the development of novel ways to deliver gene therapeutics and develop novel gene therapy treatments for diseases.
-More specifically, leveraging advanced AI and computational techniques to shape more efficient, higher-quality gene therapy discovery, development, and production will provide a safer and efficacious therapeutics and direct improvement in the human condition.
+More specifically, leveraging advanced AI and computational techniques to shape more efficient, higher-quality ai gene therapy discovery, development, and production will provide a safer and efficacious therapeutics and direct improvement in the human condition.

 For instance, in a recently published pre-print, researchers have explored using a large language model (LLM) on DNA sequences to effectively capture key regulatory genomic elements, notably enhancers, and promoters23.
 This predictive algorithm benefits gene therapy developers designing viral vectors for transgene expression.
 Titrating expression can often be a trial-and-error process requiring extensive validation in vitro and in vivo.
 By deploying precise in silico techniques, gene therapy developers could improve efficiency and cut costs while ensuring compliance with the FDA's rigorous approvals process.
 Leveraging these techniques would provide assurance of a pure gene therapy product, absent of empty or partially filled capsids, passing critical regulatory checkpoints with ease.